merenler/Civilian-Victimization-Research/README.md

-# Civilian-Victimization-Research
+# Civilian Victimization Research

-## A SOCIAL CONTROL THEORY: BRIDGING THE INFORMATION-VIOLENCE GAP: HOW CAN INFORMATION PROVISION AFFECT STATES’ TENDENCY TOWARD
-VIOLENCE AGAINST CIVILIANS?
+## A SOCIAL CONTROL THEORY: BRIDGING THE INFORMATION-VIOLENCE GAP: HOW CAN INFORMATION PROVISION AFFECT STATES’ TENDENCY TOWARD VIOLENCE AGAINST CIVILIANS?

 In this research, I argue that “social control” over the population offers the potential to dramatically change the environment in which all of the actors